lapolis/ScavengingTheScavenger/README.md

 python3.7 scavengingTheScavenger_1.0.py -f /usr/lib/firefox-esr/firefox-esr
 ```
 It will create a folder called `dumps` used to store all the downloaded dumps in txt format.
 It will also create 2 more files used to log the paste already downloaded and the errors encountered ( `pasteList.txt` and `errors.txt` ).

+## TODO
+Well, find a way to store everything nicely on a db.
+It will take time.